-- Do not talk simultaneously with the other party. - Keep the volume of the received voice down.
+- Do not talk at the same time as the other party. - Keep the volume of the received voice down.
 Otherwise, voice echo will increase.

 3-4.
 Using the hands-free phone system (for cellular phone) Setting a cellular phone

 Registering a cellular phone in the hands-free phone system allows the system to function.
 The following functions can be used for registered cellular phones: